 Before purchasing our camper (a 27-foot 2016 Keystone Passport Elite 23RB) back in March 2016, we had done a lot of road tripping and tent camping.
 We went to several RV shows.
-There was a lot of research involved.
+There was a lot of research involved looking for tips for new RVers.
 We thought we knew what we were getting into.
 And while it was not a complete shock, there were definitely a few things that we didn’t expect.

 Whether you just bought your first RV or are still trying to determine if RVing is right for you, here are our tips for new RVers to help you get started.
 For those of you still searching for your first RV, check out our RV Show Survival Guide.

 (Disclaimer: When we link to places you can buy our stuff or places we stayed, we are using special codes which earn us commissions on the sales at no additional cost to you.
 Please see our Review Policy for more information.)

 Perhaps the most important thing to know is that your RV will not come equipped with everything you need to drive off the lot and go camping.
 The dealer may offer you a “starter kit” of the basics, but you’ll still need a lot of stuff.

 That “stuff” is everything from a hitch (for a pull-behind trailer or fifth-wheel) to bedding to camp chairs and everything in between.

 If you’re not sure where to start with this, check out our guide to Outfitting Your New RV.
 Here, we share everything we’ve purchased for our camper – both the must-haves and the wants.

 Of course, what you need will somewhat depend on how big your RV is and the specific floor plan, but expect to need a decent amount of stuff.
 Not all of it is crucial right off the bat, but you will want to be comfortable, especially if you are planning on spending extended periods of time in the RV.

 I guarantee that there will be a few things that you thought you could live without that you eventually decide you can’t.